sovisrushain/school-system-spring-microservices/README.md

 An API Gateway is a key component in a microservices architecture that sits between the microservices and the external clients, providing a single point of entry for all requests.
 It is responsible for routing incoming requests to the appropriate microservice, performing authentication and authorization, load balancing, and other tasks.

+## 5. Circuit Breaker

+In Spring microservices, a circuit breaker is a design pattern used to prevent cascading failures in a distributed system.

+When one microservice fails, it can cause a chain reaction of failures in other dependent microservices, leading to a system-wide outage.
+Circuit breakers are used to prevent this by intercepting calls to dependent microservices and determining whether they are likely to fail.
+If a failure is likely, the circuit breaker opens and returns an error response to the calling service, rather than allowing the call to propagate to the dependent service.

+The circuit breaker will periodically try to close the circuit and allow calls to pass through again, but if the dependent service is still unavailable, the circuit will remain open.
+This helps to prevent system-wide failures and allows the system to recover more quickly from outages.